faztcommunity/music-player-backend/src/database/setup.md

 (database.sql is on /music_player_backend/src/database/sql)

 ### Generate the dummy data
-execute the fake_data_generator.py file whit python, this file is on /music_player_backend/src/database
+Execute the fake_data_generator.py file with python, this file is on /music_player_backend/src/database

 ```
 python3 fake_data_generator.py 100 output.sql